|Program||CIHR Doctoral Research Award (Frederick Banting & Charles Best Canada Graduate Scholarships and Doctoral Foreign Study Awards)|

-|How to Apply||Online application and all supporting documents submitted directly to CIHR by deadline|
+|How to Apply||Online application for Doctoral Research Award and all supporting documents submitted directly to CIHR by deadline via ResearchNet|

-How to apply
+How to Apply

 Note: This funding opportunity requires the use of ResearchNet to apply for funding.

 To complete your Application, follow the instructions identified in the Doctoral Research Award "Application" Phase Instructions.

 Applicants apply to the CIHR Doctoral Research Awards competition and top-ranked applicants are awarded a CGS-D or DFSA

 An overview of CIHR's application processes can be found under "Apply for Funding" on the CIHR website

 CIHR’s e-approval process requires McGill Graduate & Postdoctoral Studies to electronically approve applications via ResearchNet after the Nominated Principal Applicant has submitted the application.

 It is the responsibility of the applicant to obtain any required ink signatures prior to submitting the application by October 4, 2016, or institutional approval cannot be granted and the application will not be submitted to the agency.

 - Print the signature page PDF file which is found on ResearchNet.